Scuba Diving Bali

 Thrilling Current-Washed Diving in Nusa Penida

-The awesome Bali diving destination of Nusa Penida offers you exciting drift diving and outstanding marine life encounters with over 20 established dive sites around the island.
+The awesome Bali diving destination of Nusa Penida offers you exciting drift dives and outstanding marine life encounters with over 20 established sites around the island.
 The area is home to manta rays, white tip and grey reef sharks, turtles, eagle rays and the iconic mola-mola, or oceanic sunfish.
 This unusual-looking migratory fish can be seen regularly between July and September but sightings are reported all year round.
 You will also see healthy hard and soft corals, sea fans, macro critters and big shoals of trevally and sweetlips.
 The area is a migratory route for whales and dolphins as well as several species of sharks.

 How to Visit Nusa Penida